kolkhis/tech-notes/linux/redhat/labs.md

 - SELinux must remain enforcing.
 - Everything must persist across a reboot.

-Do not solve SELinux problems by:
+Do **not** solve SELinux problems by:
 - Disabling SELinux
 - Leaving SELinux permissive
 - Using chcon as the permanent solution
 - Generating a custom policy with audit2allow

 Use SELinux the correct way.
 Set contexts and booleans properly.
-This will help to gain a deeper understanding of Apache and SELinux.
+This will help to gain a deeper understanding of Apache and SELinux (and will be expected on the RHCSA exam).